awsaavedra/awsaavedra.github.io/_posts/2019-10-12-perspectives-on-progress.md

 somewhat interesting.

 However, what I am interested in is not short term prediction or forecasting in this case.
-I have been searching for the perspectives on progress and how it will play out.
+I have been searching for the perspectives on technological progress and how it will play out in the next 100 years.
+What are the majors areas of change that we should be expecting?
-Simply put, which school of thought is correct when it comes to the next 100?

 # The One Off Event Scenario